-- (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant or industry co-applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and must comply with the following procedures, or with the established mechanism of individual public research institutes -
+- (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant or industry co-applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and should generally comply with the following procedures -